ni/semi-test-library-dotnet/docs/UserGuide/SMUMergePinGroupMethods.md

 The merge operation must be performed within the test program at runtime, once instrument sessions are initialized.

 > [!NOTE]
-> This by design to allow you the flexibility to handle situations where channels may not be statically merged on application load board, but rather, are be programmatically merged via external relay or MUX during testing for only certain tests that demand higher current.
+> This by design to allow you the flexibility to handle situations where channels may not be statically merged on an application load board, but rather, are programmatically merged via external relays or MUX during testing for only certain tests that demand higher current.
 Allowing you to take advantage of the individual channels during other tests, or vice versa.

 You can use the `MergePinGroup` method with a `DCPowerSessionsBundle` object that contains the pin group to perform the merge operation with the instrument.
 Similarly, you can use the `MergePinGroup` method to un-merge the channels in the in group.